KevinKra/Notes/certifications/aws/developer/resource.md

 - What happens if the runtime, or any extension, does not respond to the shutdown phase?
 - Does lambda temporarily maintain the execution environment after the function, and all extensions, have completed?
 - The process of preserving your runtime environment is called what?
-- Reusing an execution environment has what implications?
 - What is an example of objects declared outside of a functions handler remaining initialized?
 - Should you include logic in your code to check if a connection exists before creating a new one?
 - Each execution environment provides how many MB of disk space in the `/tmp` directory?
 - Does the `/tmp` directory content remain when the execution environment freezes, thus serving as a transient cache between multiple invocations?
 - Do background processes or callbacks that were initiated by your Lambda function and did not complete when the function ended resume if Lambda reuses the execution environment?
-- Should make sure that any background processes or callbacks in your code are **complete** before your code exits?
+- Should you make sure that any background processes or callbacks in your code are **complete** before your code exits?
+- Reusing an execution environment has what (3) implications?

 ---